Value functions in DOCX templates

 {{Sig es :+signer+:signature}}

-The titleCase function capitalizes the first letter of each word in a string (title case).
+The title-case function capitalizes the first letter of each word in a string (title case).

 Template